Yohe-Am/appia_flutter/DEVDOC.md

 ### NAT Translation

 Is it out of scope?

+Yeah, it is.
+It most definitely is.